al3xandr3/al3xandr3.github.io/_posts/2018-04-19-social-network-analysis.md

 __SNA__ is the study of human relationships by means of graph theory.

-Is a tool that formalizes human interactions (and/or relations) and allows to infer insights, in the same way that statistical tools allow us to project the future given the past observations.
+__SNA__  formalizes human interactions (and/or relations) and allows to infer insights, in the same way that statistical tools allow us to project the future given the past observations.

 ## Why is SNA timely ?